 The Corporation has internal control policies related to its business conduct.
-Such polices are intended to ensure conformity with the rules and regulations of the Canadian Securities Administrators, the New SRO, the Ontario Securities Commission, the SEC, FINRA and any other regulator, as applicable.
-The policies focus on multiple areas, including employee code of ethics, conflict of interest management, as well as, compliance and risk monitoring of all business processes.
+Such polices are intended to ensure conformity with the rules and regulations of the applicable Canadian Securities Administrators, CIRO, the SEC, FINRA and any other regulator, as applicable.
+The policies focus on multiple areas, including employee code of ethics, conflict of interest management, as well as compliance and risk monitoring of all business processes.
 Each policy has a defined control objective and applicable procedures to ensure adherence to sound business practices, regulatory requirements and high ethical standards, including capital adequacy, insurance, segregation of clients' securities, safeguarding of securities and cash, and pricing of securities.